 “A double blind study of 30 healthy subjects divided into two groups one consuming a 20g per day of high flavonol level chocolate and one consuming a conventional dark chocolate …. confirmed that a regular consumption of rich-in-polyphenols chocolate confers significant photoprotection and can be effective at protecting human skin from harmful UV effects (Williams et al 2009)

-So if you smoke or are healthy, if you are male or female, looking to lower blood sugar, reduce the size of your “abdomen circumference”, end your cravings, stop being depressed, think better or want to fall in love more someone has done a study where the solution is “EAT MORE CHOCOLATE”.
-If you are starting to scratch your head, we do too.
+It looks like if you smoke or are healthy, if you are male or female, looking to lower blood sugar, reduce the size of your “abdomen circumference”, end your cravings, cure your depression, think better or want to fall in love someone has done a study where the solution is “EAT MORE CHOCOLATE”.

 Some scientific studies really are too good to be true.

 Just as we encourage you to check the ingredients in your bar of chocolate, check how many people the study has involved.
-In the above, only in a few cases could I find the number of people “studied”.
+In the above, I could rarely find the number of people “studied”.

 Beware of what is variously described as “cognitive bias”, “motivated reasoning” or “wishful thinking”.
 Psychologists warn us to beware that we all are more likely to notice what we want to notice.
 And this is very true when we see “justifications” for savouring our favourite craft chocolate bars.